Ayoub Mansour

-Ayoub Mansour (أيوب منصور; 1938 - 2008) is a Syrian writer, born in the Al-Sabboura district of the city of Salamiyah in Hama Governorate, and he is a member of the Story and Novel Society of the Arab Writers Union - Syria.
+Ayoub Mansour (أيوب منصور; 1938 - 2008) was a Syrian writer, born in the Al-Sabboura district of the city of Salamiyah in Hama Governorate.
+He was a member of the Story and Novel Society of the Arab Writers Union - Syria.
 He was educated in Hama, finished primary school in 1901, continued his preparatory studies there, and soon dropped out of school and went to practical life in agriculture and construction.
 He worked in journalism from 1980 to 1985, wrote poetry, story and novel and was more famous for writing for children.

 Works

 He has published several literary works, including: